-Table A-3 Adapt Table A=3 Adapter metadata interaction Properties for Tuxedo Galeway Field Description Interaction name Specifies the name of the interaction.
+Table A-3 Adapter Metadata Interaction Properties for Tuxedo Gateway

+Field Description Interaction name Specifies the name of the interaction.
 Description Provides a descriptive identifier for the interaction.
 Mode Determines the interaction mode.
 The following interaction modes are available: sync-send-receive: The interaction sends a request and expects to receive a response. sync-send: The interaction sends a request and does not expect to receive a response. sync-receive: The interaction expects to receive a response. async-send: Not applicable.
 Input record Identifies an input record.

-Interaction Specific Defines the properties and values of parameters specific to Parameters an interaction.
+Output record Identifies an output record for the results of an interaction.
+Interaction Specific Parameters Defines the properties and values of parameters specific to an interaction.
 The following properties are available: Output Buffer Type: The type of buffer used for the results of an interaction.